bjornaa/ladim1/doc/source/run.rst

   with open('ladim.yaml') as fid:
       ladim.main(config_stream=fid)

-The main LADiM script, :file:`scripts/ladim`, uses this approach.The :file:`jupyter` example shows how to use this with a triple quoted text string for the configuration, using the standard module :mod:`StringIO`.
+The main LADiM script, :file:`scripts/ladim`, uses this approach.
+The :file:`jupyter` example shows how to use this with a triple quoted text string for the configuration, using the standard module :mod:`StringIO`.